Tokyo with Kids

-This is our first real trip to Japan (though we’ve had intentionally long layovers in Japan, where we explored a bit.)
-We’ll only have 6 full days, so we’ve broken everything we want to see into regional affairs.
+This was our first real trip to Japan (though we’ve had intentionally long layovers in Japan, where we explored a bit.)
+We only had 6 full days, so we’ve broken everything we want to see into regional sites per day.
+It worked out rather well.

 FOOD!